cutsea110/ddd_tx_tut/README.md

        rabbitmqadmin help subcommands
 ```

-The redis cache's named volumes are empty in `docker-compose.yml`, so you lost cache data after `docker-compose down -v`.
+The redis cache's named volumes are empty in `docker-compose.yml`, so you lost cache data after `docker compose down -v`.

 ## Run